mVentory/MVentory_S3CDN/README.md

 ##Image migration

-Use ... to migrate all original images from the local storage to S3.
+Use `utils/upload-to-s3` script to migrate all original images from the local storage to S3.

 The script can called from ... and requires ... the user to be logged in as ... .